Right Click Tools

 Reporting for Low Disk Space

 When monitoring low disk space, Configuration Manager has some default reports that can be used.
-If you haven’t already setup a reporting point in your CM environment, Garth Jones has a helpful post: How to Install a SCCM Reporting Services Point.
+If you haven’t already setup a reporting point in your ConfigMgr environment, Garth Jones has a helpful post: How to Install a SCCM Reporting Services Point.
 Once you have that, you’ll see some basic reports:

 A free Community Report is also available from Trevor Jones.